kanittharun/Project/README.md

-# Test Case : Postgres database to Grafana dashboard test
+# Test Case : postgres database to Grafana dashboard test
-## Test Case ID :
+## Test Case ID : ###001
 ## Description
 	This test shall show postgres database can be communicate with Grafana dashboard or not.
 ## Procedure
 	1. Postgres database subscribe to MQTT topics.
 	2. Grafana send get request to Postgres
 	3. Grafana query by period via HTTPS
 	4. Verify the data

 ## Test Data
 	Data on Postgres database
 ## Expected Result
 	Grafana able to summarize the data within the database correctly